SuperNEMO-DBD/Falaise/source/flsimulate/README.rst

 FLsimulate automatically  configures a  *variance service*  adapted to the experimental  setup.
-For now only  the ``demonstrator`` experiment is supported and has its specific variance configuration.
+For now only  the ``demonstrator`` experiment is supported and has its specific variant configuration.

 The variant  service allows  to select various  *tweakable* parameters
 like: